RichVI/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.
+        A: Routing, Middleware

-- [ ] Describe Middleware?
+- [x] Describe Middleware?
+        A: middleware are functionss that interrupt the flow of data, it get executed in the order they are introduced into the server code.

-- [ ] Describe a Resource?
+- [x] Describe a Resource?
+        A: A resource is a route or a response that the server uses to send information, is the data available at a unique URL that is managed by HTTP methods

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?
+        A: API can send status code and message as response to client.

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?
+        A: Using express Router

 ## Minimum Viable Product